Anthony L. Komaroff: Research

-CLINICAL ALGORITHMS AND COST-EFFECTIVENESS ANALYSES.
-Komaroff was among the first investigators to develop and study the use of clinical algorithms, descriptions of clinical strategies in the type of flow-chart format used by engineers to describe computer programs.
-Komaroff also conducted some of the earliest cost-effectiveness analyses of primary care practices.

-CLINICAL RESEARCH ON COMMON RESPIRATORY AND URINARY INFECTIONS.
-His early research revealed the possible involvement of unsuspected infectious agents (particularly chlamydia, mycoplasma and Legionella) in several common infectious conditions such as pharyngitis, community-acquired pneumonia and urinary tract infections.

 MYALGIC ENCEPHALOMYELITIS/CHRONIC FATIGUE SYNDROME AND LONG COVID.
 Since the early 1990’s, Dr. Komaroff’s research has focused on myalgic encephalomyelitis/chronic fatigue syndrome and its similarities with Long COVID and post-acute infection syndrome.
 He was part of teams led by the Centers for Disease Control and Prevention to create the first case definitions of the illness, he conducted epidemiological studies to determine the prevalence of the illness and the types of people affected, and has helped identify some of the underlying physical/biological abnormalities seen in people with these illnesses—abnormalities involving the brain and autonomic nervous system, the immune system, energy metabolism and oxidative stress (redox imbalance), blood vessels, and the gut microbiome.

 When it was suggested that the illness might be caused by a group of animal retroviruses, he was part of a team that found this claim to be invalid.

 Regarding his work on myalgic encephalomyelitis/chronic fatigue syndrome and Long COVID, Dr. Komaroff has served on advisory committees of various scientific organizations including the United States Department of Health and Human Services, the National Institutes of Health, the Centers for Disease Control and Prevention and the National Academies of Sciences, Engineering and Medicine.
 A textbook chapter he coauthored summarizes the current state of knowledge about myalgic encephalomyelitis/ chronic fatigue syndrome.